Youth Rōpū

 My love for the Hagley Gardens stems from my experiences as a student of Hagley College.
 In 2022, it became a place to clear my mind, to study, and helped to ease the transition from a rural town to urban city life.

 I come from a family of wilderness-oriented people, where preserving and regenerating our environment has always been a priority.
-After gaining experience in environmental leadership over my life, I have developed an interest in the governmental aspects of climate policy and activism.
-I’m in my final year of high school now, and I have plans to study environmental law so that I may continue to work from the heart.
+After gaining experience in environmental leadership throughout my life, I have developed an interest in the governmental aspects of climate policy and activism.

-If you only had 3 words to describe your values what would they be?
+If you only had three words to describe your values, what would they be?

 Commitment, equality, and learning.